Sign In Register

 Is Congress a Good Place to Live?

-Based on current data, Congress receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include low unemployment, abundant sunshine, high health insurance coverage.
+Based on current data, Congress receives an overall livability score of 2.0 out of 5.0, earning a grade of C. Key strengths include low unemployment, abundant sunshine, high health insurance coverage.
 Areas to be aware of include high obesity rates.
-Congress offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Congress has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs